Pulpit Today Sermon

-Five chapters had been written in Genesis and 2000 years had elapsed since God created Adam in sinless perfection.
-But when this narrative in Genesis 6 unravels we find a lurid depiction of man’s degeneration.
-Notice the description of the world’s condition:
+Five chapters had been written in Genesis, and 2000 years had elapsed since God had created Adam, but when the narrative of Genesis 6 unravels we find a lurid depiction of humanity.
+Notice how Moses characterized the world:

 Genesis 6:5 says: “The LORD saw how great man’s wickedness on the earth had become, and that every inclination of the thoughts of his heart was only evil all the time.”
 The operative words here are wickedness and evil. and they describe the depravity of mankind.

 Verses 11-12 elaborate on man’s decadence by employing the words, “corrupt [and] violent.”
 The Hebrew word corrupt actually indicates the process of man’s depravity.
-For the first 2000 years mankind had steadily decayed.
-It was much like a fallen tree that decays once it is uprooted from the soil’s nourishment.
+For the first 2000 years mankind had steadily deteriorated.

 Then the word, “violent,” describes man’s barbarity.
 This is perhaps the most dreadful description of all because the earth was filled with a savagery that threatened everyone.
 Here is how the Amplified Version of Genesis 6:11-12 reads: “The earth was depraved and putrid in God’s sight, and the land was filled with violence (desecration, infringement, outrage, assault and lust for power).
 (12) And God looked upon the world and saw how degenerate, debased and vicious it was; for all humanity had corrupted their way upon the earth and lost their true direction.”

 It’s really difficult to imagine Earth’s state of affairs.
 It was the worst possible time to live.
 That’s when one of the most sobering verses of all Scripture was written.
 Genesis 6:6 says, “The LORD was grieved that he had made man on the earth, and his heart was filled with pain.”